-If you are looking for a warm and friendly destination for winter training and travel, Israel is the perfect place.
-Israel’s mild winter weather is ideal for orienteering.
-The orienteering season in Israel runs from September through May, and the annual schedule includes two 2-day international championship events.
+If you are looking for a warm and welcoming location for winter training and travel, Israel is the perfect destination.
+The orienteering season in Israel runs from September through May, and the mild winter weather is ideal for orienteering events.

 Israel offers a unique diversity of terrain, from prairie and badlands in the south, to Mediterranean woods along the coastal plain, to classic pine forests in the north of the country.
 Moreover, you’ll enjoy exploring and discovering historical, cultural and religious sites alongside every venue.